pippim/pippim.github.io/programs/homa.md

 {:.no_toc}

 Some options will be disabled out when they are not applicable.
-For example, the *Save Playlist* and *Close Playlist* options are disabled (greyed out) until a Playlist is opened.
+For example, the *Discovery errors* option is disabled (greyed out) until at least one error is recorded.

 - ***Rediscover now*** - Rediscovery happens every minute but you can force immediate rediscovery with this option.